NarendraKoya999/Frontend-Machine-Coding-Interview-Questions/README.md

 131. **Redux State Normalization**: Normalize the shape of the Redux store to efficiently manage relational data.

-132. **Redux Selector Functions**: Create selector functions in a Redux application to efficiently retrieve and compute derived state.
+132. **Redux Selector Functions**: Create selector functions in a Redux application to efficiently retrieve and compute the derived state.

 133. **Redux Immutable State**: Ensure that the Redux store's state remains immutable to prevent unintended mutations.

-134. **Redux Persistence**: Implement state persistence in a Redux application, allowing

- the state to be saved and restored across sessions.
+134. **Redux Persistence**: Implement state persistence in a Redux application, allowing the state to be saved and restored across sessions.

 135. **Redux Testing**: Write unit tests for Redux actions, reducers, and selectors using testing libraries like Jest.